emorrisn/Setup-Laravel-Ubuntu-Apache2-MYSQL/README.md

 # Setup-Laravel-Ubunut-Apache2
-How to setup Laravel on Ubuntu using Apache2 engine.
+How to setup Laravel on Ubuntu using Apache2 engine with a MYSQL database.

 ```
-Ubuntu, Apache, Apache2, Laravel, 2019, 2020, OVH
+Ubuntu, Apache, Apache2, Laravel, 2019, 2020, OVH, MYSQL
 ```

 ## The basics